Innoactive/Creator/.Documentation/articles/transition-to-v2.0/02-update-behaviors-and-conditions.md

 ## Stage Process

-Thoughout this chapter, the `EntityData` refers to the data type which your entity uses.
+Throughout this chapter, the `EntityData` refers to the data type which your entity uses.

 ### Replace base class/interface